stolostron/cluster-keeper/README.md

 When any command requires communication with a cluster, Cluster Keeper will resume the cluster if it is currently hibernating (unless it is currently locked).

-Except for the `cm use` command, Cluster Keeper will never change your current kubeconfig context.
+Except for the `ck use` command, Cluster Keeper will never change your current kubeconfig context.
 But Cluster Keeper creates a context for each cluster named according to the ClusterClaim.
 For any command that takes the name of a ClusterClaim, Cluster Keeper will infer it from the current context if it is not provided.

 Cluster Keeper leverages [Lifeguard](https://github.com/open-cluster-management/lifeguard) for many functions, but it sets the environment variables for you and does not require you to change directories.